-After a thorough recruitment process, the Full Governing Body has ratified the appointment of Janette Quinn to the post of Headteacher to start in April after the Easter holiday.
+The start of the Summer term sees Janette Quinn joining the school as our new Headteacher.
 Mrs Quinn will bring much strength to the school and it is with great confidence that governors appointed her to take the school forward during what promises to be an exciting future as we become an Academy and continue to build on our great achievements.

-Dr Mistrano will leave the school in a very strong position and governors continue to work closely with him to ensure the transition between head teachers together with our conversion to an academy on or after June 1st, 2018 are both seamless.
+Dr Mistrano left the school in a very strong position and the transition between head teachers together with our conversion to an academy on or after June 1st, 2018 should be seamless.